-Each party shall give notice to the other of any unauthorised misuse, disclosure, theft or loss of the other party's Confidential Information immediately upon becoming aware of the same.
+Each Party shall give notice to the other Party of any unauthorised use, disclosure, theft or loss of the other Party's Confidential Information immediately upon becoming aware of the same.

 For the avoidance of doubt, all Customer Data shall remain at all times the exclusive property of the Customer and may only be used by Provider in order to fulfil its obligations pursuant hereto.